liz-onward/ExportURDF/Fusion360/README.md

 ## Getting Started
 Before using the script, make sure your Fusion360 design is set up correctly.
 The script requires the following:
 1. Each link should be a component in the Fusion360 design.
 2. At least one link should be designated as the base link.
 The base link should only have a fixed joint connected to it.
+It should also be pinned and grounded to the parent assembly.
 3. The joints should be created using the Fusion360 joint tool.
 The script currently supports the following joint types:
    - Revolute
    - Fixed